ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.6.8 =
+* Added new section under General Options to add custom URL fields to Link Library.
+Fields can be enabled and named to appear in all relevant places (Link editor, advanced configuration table for links)

 = 6.6.7 =
 * Revamped user submission section of library configuration to implement table approach
 * Added code to fortify LL core